felipesanches/AnotherWorld_VMTools/README.md

  > `./AWVM_trace.py romset/ disasm/`

-Below is a more detailed descriptioni of each individual script:
+Below is a more detailed description of each individual script:

 ### banks2resources.py
 - Reads compressed game data files such as "msdos_release/bank*"